 When a new week begins it never comes badged up as “this could be one of the happiest and most satisfying weeks of your recent life.”
-But that’s how the last week turned out for me.
+But that’s how last week turned out for me.

 Monday 21st October, early